Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

 where $\mathbb{P}(\sigma=1)=q\beta+(1-q)\left[p_T \eta+(1-p_T)(1-\eta)\right]$ and $\mathbb{P}(\sigma=0)=1-\mathbb{P}(\sigma=1)$ are the true probabilities of receiving signals with the different realizations.
 As in Section \ref{sec:ability}$, \gamma$ can be interpreted as an inverse measure of the quality of information after sharing.
 The higher is $\gamma$, the lower the quality of information.
 Furthermore, whenever $\gamma>q$, the quality of information deteriorates after sharing.

-For simplicity, we maintain our assumption of one receiver with known worldview $p_R$.
-We now state our first result on the spread of fake news when social image concerns regarding one's worldview are relevant. \begin{prop} Suppose Assumption \ref{assume:Jacobian} holds and define $\hat{\beta}\equiv p_T \eta+(1-p_T)(1-\eta)$.
+For simplicity, we maintain our assumption of one receiver with known worldview $p_R$.\footnote{We can again generalize our results to receiver populations that are sufficiently homogeneous, using analogous arguments as for Corollary \ref{prop:multi}.} We now state our first result on the spread of fake news when social image concerns regarding one's worldview are relevant. \begin{prop} Define $\hat{\beta}\equiv p_T \eta+(1-p_T)(1-\eta)$.
 If $\beta=\hat{\beta}$, then the quality of information does not change after sharing, $\gamma=q$.
 Moreover, if $\beta>\hat{\beta}$ ($\beta<\hat{\beta}$), then $\gamma$ decreases (increases) in $p_R$. \end{prop}

 $\hat{\beta}$ denotes the bias of improper signals towards 1 at which signal realization $\sigma=1$ is equally likely among proper and improper signals.
-Since $S$ does not condition on veracity when making her sharing decision, but only on signal realization, the quality of information does not change after sharing.
+Since $S$ does not condition on veracity when making her sharing decision, but only on signal realization, the quality of information conditional on $\sigma$ does not change after sharing.
 If $\beta>\hat{\beta}$, $\sigma=1$ is more likely among improper signals than among proper signals, while the opposite holds when $\beta<\hat{\beta}$.
 If a realization that is more likely to be fake than the other is relayed by the sender more frequently, this will deteriorate information quality.

-Proposition \ref{Prop:Receiver_WW_pR} shows that there is a positive correlation between the worldview of the receiver and the relative amount of signals she receives that concur vs. disagree with her worldview.
+Proposition \ref{Prop:Receiver_WW_pR} shows that there is a positive correlation between the worldview of the receiver and the amount of signals she receives that concur with her worldview.
 Thus, when social image concerns revolve around worldview, the problem of fake news sharing is especially relevant when the worldview of the receiver is aligned with the bias of the fake news shared.
 This is in contrast to the ability motive, where the problem of fake news sharing was especially relevant when fake news were biased against the belief of the receiver and surprising signals were shared disproportionally.

-The next proposition states when sharing leads to a deterioration of the quality of information ($\gamma>q$):
+The next proposition states when sharing leads to a deterioration of the quality of information: